FirelyTeam/firely-docs/vonk/facade/finalizesearch.rst

 .. _configure_facade:

-3. Configure your Vonk Facade
+3. Configure your Firely Server Facade
 -----------------------------

-* Create an appsettings.instance.json file in your Vonk working directory.
+* Create an appsettings.instance.json file in your Firely Server working directory.

   .. tip::
     See :ref:`configure_appsettings` for more information about the hierarchy of the ``appsettings(.*).json``